If you’ve ever wondered about the possibility of getting business energy tariffs with zero standing charge, this article is for you!

-There’s no denying the fact that your business will be able to save money when it is not operational, but the amount you might be charged with once it’s open can be quite overwhelming, especially in the long term.
+There’s no denying the fact that your business will be able to save money when it’s not operational.
+However, the amount you will be paying in the long run can be overwhelming.

 Should I get a no standing charge energy tariff?
 Will it benefit my business?